Digital Transformation Case Interview: Framework, Build vs Buy, and Worked Examples

 Coalition building, process-before-technology, adoption vs deployment metrics

 Walk through each layer briefly in your opening structure, then go deep on whichever layer the interviewer signals.
 In BCG Platinion cases, expect pressure on Layers 3 and 4.
 In Deloitte cases, Layer 5 often gets more airtime (Source: PrepLounge 2025).
+If you are targeting tech-heavy practices, compare the top IT consulting firms.

 Layer 1: Strategic Objective